How Do I Use Instagram Filters?

 Engagement Rate:

-The most useful way of measuring interactions.
-Simply take the number of average interactions, divide it by the number of followers, and multiply by 100.
+The number of average interactions divided by the total number of followers and multiplied by 100.
 A good engagement rate depends on a number of factors, such as an influencer's location and area of interest.
+For Instagram 2% is generally a good engagement rate.

 Filter by Location

-If you wish to target an audience in a specific country, city, or state, you can do this on the right-hand side under Audience.
+Use the Audience location filter to find profiles with followers in certain areas.
 Once you’ve chosen one or more locations, you can also select the percentage of followers based in this area.
-In the image above, we’re targeting an audience in California, USA, and have set the percentage to 40.
-This means that at least 40% of an influencer’s followers will be from this state; the rest could be from all over the world.
+In the image above, we’re targeting a US-based audience and have sent the percentage to 20.
+This means that at least 20% of an influencer’s followers will be from this state; the rest could be from all over the world.

 Note: For some regions, it’s helpful to have a higher percentage.
 For example, if you’re hoping to target viewers in Brazil, Russia, or an Arabic country, this percentage can be set to up to 95%.